microsoft/CNTK/bindings/python/doc/layerref.rst

 Parameters
 ~~~~~~~~~~

--  ``prob``: a fraction between [0, 1) that specify the probability by which
+-  ``prob``: a fraction between [0, 1) that specifies the probability by which
-   the dropout operation will randomly select elements of the input.
+   the dropout operation will randomly set elements of the input to zero.
 0 mean
    select everything and close to 1 mean drop every element.

 Return Value